koterba/tim/README.md

 - Clone the repo: ``git clone https://github.com/alannxq/tim.git``
 - CD into the directory: ``cd tim``
 - Run the program: ``python tim.py <filename>``

+- To get the search function, make sure to create a giphy api key and add it to your environment variables

 ## Requirements